Souravbanerjeedata/Souravbanerjeedata/README.md

 ## Hi there 👋

-I'm Sourav, a software engineer based in India.
+I'm Sourav, a full stack developer in India.

-I mostly work on frontend stuff - React, TypeScript, Tailwind, Redux.js, React Native and bit of animation with the help of GSAP & three.js.
-I also know a bit Node.js & Express.js and currently working to improve those skills.
+I am currently working on creating comprehensive, scalable full stack projects for which i use MERN stack.
 - 🔭 I’m currently working on **MERN Stack** projects.
 - 👯 I’m looking for an **Internship or full-time Job**.
 - 📫 Reach out to me: **sourav.banerjeejobs@gmail.com**